MatousAc/acHybl/resources.md

 	*About*: Mel's experience as a gay man in the twentieth century.
 Full of passion and unusual gay conversion therapy as Mel grows up, raises a family, and directs a piece of the evangelical world from behind the scenes.
 Eventually Mel can't resist his desires, divorces, and lives with a man.
 	*Theological Perspective*: The church has hammered in the message that homosexuality is evil not because it really is, but because it wanted a scapegoat to raise money off of.
 Everyone's sexuality is a holy gift from God.
 	*Opinion*: One of the most captivating books on this topic that I have read.
 Mel describes pretty much his entire life.
 Due to the things and attitudes he endured, it is no wonder that he had to reject what his church preached on homosexuality.
+* **Love Into Light**
+	Peter Hubbard | ★★✭☆☆
+	*About*: How a pastor and church respond to their queer community.
+Why the traditional ethic on homosexuality is correct.
+	*Theological Perspective*: stay conservative but be filled with love for the queer community.
+	*Opinion*: decent.
+It didn't really hurt to read but may be a good resource for pastors.
 * **Out of a Far Country**
 	Christopher Yuan | ★★✭☆☆
 	*About*: Christopher's testimony.
 Yuan grew up with Chinese values, but went to live on his own as a sexually active, gay man in Atlanta.
 He soon became a drug dealer - leading to his eventual arrest.
 Due to his newly Christian parents and time in prison, he accepts Jesus and leaves his previous lifestyle.
 Goes on to help other's with their struggle with their sexuality.